 Cattani is the restaurant of Kempinski Palace Engelberg.
-It owes its name to Eduard Cattani, the mayor of Engelberg who put Engelberg, Hotel Titlis and Grand Hotel Winterhaus on the map and turned Engelberg into a tourist attraction.
+It owes its name to Eduard Cattani, the mayor of Engelberg who put Engelberg, Hotel Titlis and Grand hotel Winterhaus on the map, turning Engelberg into a tourist location.
 The restaurant uses a so-called farm-to-table concept.

 The interior, like the rest of the hotel, is very chic.
 Outside is lovely garden/patio furniture which is very comfortable.

 We sat outside so we could bring our dog.
 Dogs are allowed on the terrace, but not in the restaurant.

 The bread comes from Titlis flour.
 Flour nearby.
 The butter is whipped, very tasty and fluffy.

 Beef tartare with egg yolk as starter.
 The egg yolk is dried and seasoned with herbs.
 I was asked several times beforehand if I really like spicy food, they wanted to make sure the food wouldn’t get too spicy.
 I like spicy food and really liked the hotness.
 The raw meat was prepared with a light dressing.

 Thomas has salmon with mustard seed and spaghetti of cucumber.
 The salmon is very fresh, the mustard seeds had been in acid.